Your PCN

 Your North Shore PCN Allied Health Professionals

-Allied health professionals work to prevent, diagnose, and treat a range of health conditions and illnesses as an additional service in consultation with your Primary Care Provider.
+Allied health professionals work to prevent, diagnose, and treat a range of health conditions and illnesses as an additional service in consultation with your primary care provider.
 They contribute specialized expertise, education, research, and leadership, often working as integral members of a collaborative healthcare team to improve the health and well-being of you and your family.

-On the North Shore, in addition to seeing your Family Physician or Nurse Practitioner, you and your family will have access to:
+On the North Shore, in addition to seeing your family physician or nurse practitioner, you and your family will have access to:

-• Primary Care Clinical Pharmacists
+• PCN Pharmacists

-• Mental Health Clinicians
+• PCN Mental Health Clinicians

-• Registered Nurses
+• PCN Registered Nurses

 “This is such a great service that is being provided, I wish I knew about it sooner.
 I have been telling all my friends about my pharmacist and they are asking how they can get a referral.”